looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ### Cloud Function Backend

 First create a file that will contain the LOOKER_AUTH_TOKEN and place it at the root.
 This will be used my the cloud function locally, as well as the extension framework app.
-The value of this token will uplaoded to the GCP project as secret to be used by the Cloud Function.
+The value of this token will uploaded to the GCP project as secret to be used by the Cloud Function.

 ```bash
 openssl rand -base64 32 > .vertex_cf_auth_token